 It depends.
 If good weather for you is seriously hot, we’d recommend August.
 However, if good weather means no rain and clear skies, then that would be January or February (though it is cold).

-The typical ‘best weather’ of Japan has to be spring, however, especially April and May.
+The typical ‘best weather’ of Japan has to be spring, however, especially in April and May.
 It’s not too hot, not too cold, and you don’t have to wear a coat anymore.
-That’s when we visited and had a lovely, and mostly comfortable time.
-See a month by month breakdown of Japanese weather here.
+That’s when we visited and had a lovely and most comfortable time.
+See a month-by-month comparison for the best time to visit Japan.

 Quick Travel Tips for Japan